SolidConnect Scoreboard Displays

 Creating a New Display

-australianrulesorcricket). - Copy an existing theme CSS file as a starting point.
+- Copy a similar existing stylesheet as a starting point.

-- Rename it using your new theme name, for example:
+- Save it using the theme name you want to load, for example:

 assets/displays/cricket/my-new-display.css